 Permission from a user or Everyone

-This one means the file or folder is either owned by another person or needs all users to agree before you can make changes.
+This one means the file or folder is either owned by another person and you will need the permission from that specific user account in order to make changes.

 How to fix this problem